msalemor/azure-appgw-apim/README.md

 <img src="AppGwConfigurationv2.png" alt="Application Gateway and API Management" style="width:80%">

-#### CNAME Configuration
+### CNAME Configuration

 - Get the public IP's fully qualified domain
 - Configure your external DNS and add the CNAME

 <img src="DNSSettings.png" alt="Application Gateway and API Management" style="width:80%">

-### 3. Deploy an Azure Private DNS Zone (Optional)
+### Deploy a DNS Private Zone

 > Note: Powershell - DeployPrivaZone.ps1

-- It is best practice to references private service by a DNS name in API Management.
+- It is best practice to references private services by a DNS name in API Management.
-- You may also deploy your own DNS service.
+- You may also deploy your own DNS service inside the VNet to another subnet.

 ## Reference Documents